j0anpau/j0anpau/README.md

-# Hi There 👋 I'm Joan Pau!
+# Hi There 👋 I'm Pau!

 - 📫 How to reach me: www.linkedin.com/in/joan-pau